by Todd Walker

 - A wax candle conserves fire ignition sources and aids in drying damp tinder.

-- Even on “short” hikes in the woods, carry these tools as a minimum: Knife, fire starter, poncho or emergency space blanket, water bottle, cordage.
+- Even on “short” hikes in the woods, carry these tools as a minimum: Knife, fire starter, poncho or emergency space blanket, water bottle, cordage, map and compass.

 - Go prepared with modern gear and equipment but practice primitive skills.